Wednesday, 12 February 2020

 LAYOUTS:

-Here's an overview of the cuts and the wirebridges.
-This is all seen from the component side.
+Cuts and the wirebridges.
+This is seen from the component side.

-As ever, mark the cuts on the component side with a waterproof Sharpie and then stick a pin through the marked holes and mark them again on the copper side.
+As ever, mark the cuts on the component side with a permanent marker like a Sharpie or Edding 3000 and then stick a pin through the marked holes and mark them again on the copper side.
 Then you can cut the copper strips at the marked places with a sharp hand held 6 or 7mm drill bit.
 With this method you have the least chance of making mistakes.

 TEST RESULTS / SCOPE IMAGES:

-In this first picture the purple line is the trigger output which is 10 Volt, the light blue is the envelope and the dark blue is the output from the pre-amp.
 The trigger pulse takes about 100 mSec to die out completely but if you want that time to be shorter just put in a smaller capacitor for C12, the 3n3 that is at the Gate to Trigger junction in the schematic drawing.
 The Gate and Trigger outputs are about 10Vpp.
-If you want that value to be lower you can exchange R24 for a 50K trimmer.
-R24 and R25 form a resistor voltage devider that determins the output voltage of the Gate pulses.
-So by making R24 higher in resistance you bring down the Gate voltage.

 The different level controls work very well and I can get Gate, Trigger and useful Envelope voltages from this circuit while wispering in the microphone or, giving it more attenuation, I could be shouting in the microphone, makes no difference.
 The LED will indicate when it clips by being on continuously so you simply attenuate more and that's it.
 With all these different inputs and level controls this circuit can take an enormous range of input signal voltages.